karooolis/auto-buy-crypto-kraken/README.md

 ## Why?

 The purpose of this bot is to take advantage of [dollar-cost averaging](https://www.investopedia.com/terms/d/dollarcostaveraging.asp) which is an investment strategy where you periodically buy assets in smaller amounts rather than make large infrequent purchases.
 In this way you get to buy a given asset at an average price of that asset over a given period of time rather than at a single price point at which you happened to buy the asset.
 I prefer this strategy as you are not reliant on trying to catch price bottoms which I'm rarely successful at.

+## Support

+In case you get stuck, don't hesitate to create an [issue](https://github.com/superkarolis/auto-buy-crypto-kraken/issues).
+If there is interest, I will also create more detailed documentation.